 Some photographers will prefer the Nikon approach, some will favor the Canon approach.
 It's nice to have choices! and of course there's FAR more to a camera than noise and resolution.
 Aspects such as AF, metering, ergonomics and features (aka "bells and whistles") are equally important - as is cost.

 What would I buy if I didn't have an investment in Canon lenses?
 I'm not sure, but the $500 lower price and built in flash might make me lean slightly towards the Nikon D800, but it's only a slight lean!

-Neither the Nikon D800 nor the Canon EOS 5D MkIII are shipping yet (03/04/12) but both Adorama and B&H Photo are taking pre-orders and cameras will ship on a "fist come, first served" basis.
-Neither vendor puts any charge on credit cards until the camera actually ships.
+Neither the Nikon D800 nor the Canon EOS 5D MkIII are shipping yet (03/04/12) but Adorama is taking pre-orders and cameras will ship on a "fist come, first served" basis.